Anna Duggar 2017: Josh Duggar Divorce Rumors Return After Wife’s Instagram Like

 “The couple’s lives fell apart after Josh’s alleged cheating and porn addiction came out in the open.
 It was also revealed that he had confessed to having molested his sisters when they were children.
 The former 19 Kids And Counting star entered rehab to deal with his past and this ignited speculations that Josh and Anna may split.”

 Less than one year ago, Josh and Anna Duggar released a statement saying that they had been working on their marriage and they admitted that it hasn’t been an easy go.
-The long healing process has made many people wonder if Anna has made the right decision and if staying with Josh and working on their relationship was the best thing for her and for the couple’s children.
+The long healing process has made many people wonder if Anna has made the right decision and if staying with Josh and working on their relationship was the best thing for her and the couple’s children.

 There haven’t been any official updates from Josh or Anna since May 2016.